 Branded Retail Sales = Sustainable Economies-of-Scale

-• Farmer-controlled marketing cooperatives that separate the land from the brand
+• Marketing cooperatives that separate land and brand risks

-• Landowner and investor ROI based on brand profits, not farmland values
+• ROI based on brand profits, not farmland values

 • Supply contracts with respected retailers

-• Shared services among multiple producers and partnerships
+• Shared services among multiple producers and co-ops

-• Internal competition among partnerships on price, quality and benefits
+• Internal competition among co-op on price, quality and benefits

-• Core groups that limited entry to control supply, quality and price
+• Limited entry to control supply, quality and price

 • Geographic proximity to reduce costs